rogerb5/rogerb5/README.md

 ### Hi there 👋

-I am studying computer science at Eastern!
+I am studying computer science at Eastern Washington University in my Senior Year!
-Senior year.
+My main focus is front-end development and anything JavaScript.

 <!--
 **rogerb5/rogerb5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.